EnterpriseDB/repmgr/README.md

 > corresponding to the value of `barman_server` in `repmgr.conf`.
 See
 > the "Host" section in `man 5 ssh_config` for more details.

-`barman-wal-restore.py` is a Python script provided by the Barman development team, which must be copied in a location accessible to `repmgr`, and marked as executable; `restore_command` must then be set in `repmgr.conf` as follows:
+`barman-wal-restore` is a Python script provided by the Barman development team as part of the `barman-cli` package (Barman 2.0 and later; for Barman 1.x the script is provided separately as `barman-wal-restore.py`).

+`restore_command` must then be set in `repmgr.conf` as follows:

     <script> <Barman hostname> <cluster_name> %f %p

-For instance, suppose that we have installed Barman on the `barmansrv` host, and that we have placed a copy of `barman-wal-restore.py` into the `/usr/local/bin` directory.
-First, we ensure that the script is
+For instance, suppose that we have installed Barman on the `barmansrv` host, and that `barman-wal-restore` is located as an executable at `/usr/bin/barman-wal-restore`;  `repmgr.conf` should include the following
-executable:

-    sudo chmod +x /usr/local/bin/barman-wal-restore.py

-Then we check that `repmgr.conf` includes the following lines:
+lines:

     barman_server=barmansrv
-    restore_command=/usr/local/bin/barman-wal-restore.py barmansrv test %f %p
+    restore_command=/usr/bin/barman-wal-restore barmansrv test %f %p

-To use a non-default Barman configuration file on the Barman server, specify this in `repmgr.conf` with `barman_config`:
+NOTE: to use a non-default Barman configuration file on the Barman server, specify this in `repmgr.conf` with `barman_config`:

     barman_config=/path/to/barman.conf